 Navigating the Fort Jackson photography website can be a bit confusing at first, so we’ve created a bit of a tutorial for you.

-First, visit the Fort Jackson Photograhy website by clicking HERE.
+First, visit the Fort Jackson Photography website by clicking HERE

 On that page you will see a drop-down menu with a tiny arrow pointing down.
 Click on that tiny little arrow.